RaphRoss/Indesign_Translator/README.md

 - `load_api_key()`: Loads the saved API key.

 ## To Do
-- Send Ootlook email with "notify user"
+- Send Outlook email with "notify user"
-- Glossary
+- Improve glossary management.
-- Source Language managing
+- Manage source language dynamically.
-- Bug with the save key button with the .exe version
+- Fix the save key button bug in the `.exe` version.

 ## License